AshharShah/Dogar-Bot/README.md

 # Dogar Bot
-A discord bot i made using DiscordJs as a learning experience plus.
+A discord bot i made using DiscordJs as a learning experience.

 Bot Commands: /help /beep /ping /dogar